localstack/docs/content/en/tutorials/cloud-pods-collaborative-debugging/index.md

 linkTitle: "How To: Collaborative AWS local development with LocalStack’s Cloud Pods"
 weight: 7
 description: >
-  Replicating development environments ensures that all developers, regardless of their local machine configurations or operating systems, work within an environment that closely mirrors the production environment.
+  Replicating development environments ensures that all developers, regardless of their local machine configurations or operating systems, work within an environment that closely mirrors production.
 This consistency helps identify and solve environment-specific issues early in the development cycle, reducing the "it works on my machine" problem where code behaves differently on different developers' machines.
 type: tutorials
 teaser: ""
 services: